Ready to understand your boy better? Sign up now

-We get so busy that we just want to ‘hurry up’ and so we carry the backpacks, lunch boxes, and musical instruments just to move the show along!
+We get so busy that we just want to ‘hurry up’ and so we carry their backpacks, lunch boxes, and musical instruments just to move the show along!

-However, a deep need for boys is – THEY WANT TO SERVE!
+However, a deep need for boys is – to feel they are needed – THEY WANT TO SERVE!

-They want to do things for us…so let him start learning EARLY to serve you and the family.
+They want to do things for us…you must let him start learning EARLY to serve you and the family.

 When you create opportunities for him to be of service at home – laundry, dishes, table setting, and feeding the animals – he is learning about his growing abilities to do things.